BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-20-Introduction-to-Resurgence-Lecture-4.md

 ### Introduction

-This part follows from a lecture by Maxim Kontsevich.
+This part follows from a lecture by *Maxim Kontsevich*.

 There are roughly speaking three perspectives of resurgence,
 - Borel plane,